 Because the cost difference between a 12-foot tall frame and a 16-foot tall frame is most likely very small relative to the total cost of your project, so we don’t recommend going shorter just to save a few bucks.

 Pallet racks are a long-term investment, so be sure to consider your future growth when planning which racks to get.
 Be sure to figure out what pallet racking sizes you need as well.

 How high can your forklifts reach?

-If your forklifts have a maximum reach of 10 feet, you won’t be able to fully utilize 16-foot pallet rack until you upgrade your equipment.
+If your forklifts have a maximum reach of 10 feet, you won’t be able to fully utilize a 16-foot pallet rack until you upgrade your equipment.
 Planning for growth is important, just make sure you are aware of your limitations and which racks you will be able to utilize.

 Do you intend to go higher than 12 feet?